-The threat defense uses ASA configuration commands to configure some features.
-Although not all ASA features are compatible with the threat defense, there are some features that can work on the threat defense but that you cannot configure in the management center policies.
+Firepower Threat Defense uses ASA configuration commands to configure some features.
+Although not all ASA features are compatible with Firepower Threat Defense, there are some features that can work on Firepower Threat Defense but that you cannot configure in Firepower Management Center policies.
 You can use FlexConfig objects to specify the CLI required to configure these features.